 Uganda has got two cathedrals; the Namirembe cathedral and the Rubaga cathedral.
-Namirembe cathedral is the oldest cathedral in Uganda located in Lubaga division on Namirembe hill.
-The hill has been the main Anglican place of worship in Buganda since 1890.
-You can try this impressive colonial era construction for the English service at 6:30 and for the Luganda service at 10:00 to worship and praise the Lord.
-Rubaga cathedral also referred to as Saint Mary’s Cathedral Kampala is the oldest Roman Catholic Diocese in Uganda and home of the Archbishop of Kampala.
-It is located on Lubaga hill west of Kampala.
+However, Namirembe cathedral is the oldest cathedral in Uganda located in Lubaga division on Namirembe hill.
+Generally, the hill has been the main Anglican place of worship in Buganda since 1890.
+Rubaga cathedral also referred to as Saint Mary’s Cathedral Kampala is the oldest Roman Catholic Diocese in Uganda.

-This troupe was founded in 1986 by Rawangyezi Stephen and the word “endere” means ‘flute’ which was chosen as it produced beautiful and irresistible music.
-Thus, Ndere Troupe therefore means Flute Troupe symbolizing universal unity as the troupe prides itself on emphasizing commonalities and celebrating the rich differences.
-For a blissful safari experience on Ugandan trips, you should tryout the centre to encounter African cultural dances and also get a thrilling adventure that you will live to remember.
+This troupe was founded in 1986 by Rawangyezi Stephen and the word “endere” means ‘flute’.
+It was basically chosen as it produced beautiful and irresistible music.
+Thus, Ndere Troupe therefore means Flute Troupe symbolizing universal unity.
+Furthermore, the troupe prides itself on emphasizing commonalities and celebrating the rich differences.
+In summary, you can tryout the centre to encounter African cultural dances that you will live to remember.

 The Uganda National Mosque (Gadaffi Mosque)

 This is a massive and gigantic mosque located on Kampala hill in the old Kampala area of Kampala.
 It was commissioned as a gift to Uganda from Colonel Muammar Gadhafi of Libya.
-The mosque was renamed “Uganda National Mosque” in 2013 following the death of Colonel Gadhafi as the new Libyan administration was reluctant to rehabilitate the mosque under the previous name. the mosque has two parts; the ground floor that is ever open and the first floor which is only open for special occasions but you can also get a chance to visit it while on a Uganda city tour.
-When visiting, ladies are provided with a shawl to wear and men are provided with kanzus if their shorts are deemed too short.
+The mosque was renamed “Uganda National Mosque” in 2013 following the death of Colonel Gadhafi.
+The mosque has two parts; the ground floor that is ever open and the first floor which is only open for special occasions.
+Besides, you can also get a chance to visit it while on a Kampala city tour.
+However, when visiting, ladies are provided with a shawl to whereas men are provided with kanzus if their shorts are deemed too short.